mlewand-org/vscode-test-content/README.md

         Active part is the part where the selection ended, and it's the point from which the selection is continued from if you continue to enlarge the selection.

+### Marker Customization

+It's possible to use custom marker characters.
+See [vscode-test-set-content docs](https://github.com/mlewand-org/vscode-test-set-content/#customizing-markers) for more details.

 ## Limitations

 * Nested and intersecting ranges are not handled, since those are not handled in VSCode itself as of version 1.9.1.